thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 end
 {% endhighlight %}

-This won't work right away because as you can see we set up a redirect to the rooms_path.
-We want the user to be redirected to their list of rooms which will eventaully be the rooms index.
+You now can navigate directly to the new user and session pages.
+On submit it will break though because we redirect a logged in user to the rooms_path which doesn't currently exist.
 Lets get that all wired up.
 Go ahead and create the rooms controller and set up your routes.

 {% highlight ruby %}
 # config/routes.rb
-resources :rooms, except: [:update, :edit]
+resources :rooms, except: [:update, :edit, :destroy]

 # app/controllers/rooms_controller
 class RoomsController < ApplicationController